dashingsoft/pyarmor/.github/ISSUE_TEMPLATE/bug_report.md

 Please read this first before report any issue https://pyarmor.readthedocs.io/en/latest/questions.html

-Please copy the whole command line `pyarmor gen` and first 4 lines in the console, do not mask anything, and do not paste snapshot image here
+Please copy the whole command line `pyarmor gen` and first 4 lines in the console, do not mask anything, and do not paste snapshot image

 ```
 $ pyarmor gen -O dist --assert-call foo.py